psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 ## A Complemntary Take From the Russian Tradition...

-A complementary story, in which the Devil tricks the blacksmith into committing an unfortuante act, is told by Aleksandr Afanasev in *Russian folk-tales*, 1916
+A complementary story, in which the Devil tricks the blacksmith into committing an unfortunate act, is told by Aleksandr Afanasev in *Russian folk-tales*, 1916

 ```{admonition} *The Smih and the Devil*, Afanasev, 1916
 :class: dropdown